Vibeesarma/Quill-Pdf-Chat-Ai-Next-JS-13.5/README.md

 ## Kinde

-- [Kinde](https://kinde.com/) is a platform use for login and signup
+- [Kinde](https://kinde.com/) is a platform used for login and signup
-- Just create a account and choose the platform that you use for this project and install the dependence `npm i @kinde-oss/kinde-auth-nextjs`
+- Just create an account choose the platform that you use for this project and install the dependence `npm i @kinde-oss/kinde-auth-nextjs`
 - copy the env past it your env file
-- create end api end point on `src/app/api/auth/[kindeAuth]/route.js`
+- create end API endpoint on `src/app/api/auth/[kindeAuth]/route.js`

 ```typescript
 import { handleAuth } from "@kinde-oss/kinde-auth-nextjs/server";